Shout with joy to the Lord, all the earth;

-Hailing from Oshawa, Ontario, Terry Posthumus is an innovative Canadian artist, activist and speaker.
+Hailing from Oshawa, Ontario, Terry Posthumus is an innovative Canadian singer-songwriter, speaker and worship leader.
 Terry is known for lyrics that are introspective, inspirational and insightful.
-His gravelly voice and his command of his instrument has captivated audiences near and far - with performances that have been described as “rootsy”, engaging and delightful.
+His appealing voice and his command of his instrument has captivated audiences near and far - with performances that have been described as “rootsy”, engaging and delightful.
 His passion for life, love, family, faith and justice is woven into the very fabric of his songs and stories.

 “See that justice is done, let mercy be your first concern, and humbly obey your God.”

 Aspiring to advocacy on behalf of impoverished children, Terry has partnered with World Vision Canada.
 As a part of World Vision, he is able to be a voice of change.
 Through song and story, Terry has leveraged his influence and platform to advocate for those whose voices might never be heard – the marginalized and the oppressed living in impoverished communities around the world.
 Terry is committed to partnering with World Vision through worship services, concerts and special events, allowing more people to hear about the work that they are engaged in, inspiring others to become child sponsors, and motivating compassion and generosity towards children and families living in extreme poverty.

 "Be the change that you wish to see in this world"

 - Mahatma Gandhi

 Through story and song, Terry delivers a powerful message of hope and restoration.
 He is tapped into the source of creativity that begets engaging stories, soothing melodies and lyrical "hooks", all of which resonate in perfect harmony with dexterous and precise technique.